Table of contents

 ODA allocation overview

-Copy link to ODA allocation overviewIreland provided USD 2.5 billion (preliminary data) of ODA in 2024 (USD 2.4 billion in constant terms), representing 0.57% of GNI.1 This was a decrease of 14% in real terms in volume and a decrease in the share of GNI from 2023.
-Ireland is making progress towards its domestic and EU commitments to achieve a 0.7% ODA/GNI ratio by 2030.
-Ireland provided all of its ODA as grants in 2023.2
+Copy link to ODA allocation overviewIreland provided USD 2.1 billion (preliminary data) of ODA in 2025 (USD 2 billion in constant terms), representing 0.42% of GNI.1 This was a decrease of 22.5% in real terms in volume and a decrease in the share of GNI from 2024.
+The decrease was due primarily to a decline in bilateral ODA, particularly in-donor refugee costs.
+Ireland is not in line with its domestic and EU commitments to achieve a 0.7% ODA/GNI ratio by 2030.
+Total ODA on a grant-equivalent basis has the same value as net ODA under the cash-flow methodology used in the past, as Ireland provides only grants.

-Ireland has committed to several international targets and DAC standards and recommendations.
+Ireland is committed to several international targets and DAC standards and recommendations.
 Learn more about DAC Recommendations.

 Ireland: Performance against commitments and DAC Recommendations